aikeru/ReactEverything/README.md

 ## Why?

 Because React is awesome and it's one of the few things that can pull off a feat like this.
 Because packaging a React component is easier than packaging components for many other frameworks.

-## Are these all production-ready examples?

-No. They are only illustrations.
-That said, they should all be functional.